zengjixiangnfft/ESFPNet/README.md

 ```
 ### Dataset
 - Download the training and testing dataset from this link: [Experiment Dataset](https://drive.google.com/drive/folders/1FneOIY5OC0gaIHceBqYXqj5GCdutcLfv?usp=sharing)
-- Extract the folders and copy them under "Endoscope-WL"
+- Extract the folders and copy them under "Endoscope-WL" folder
-- The training and testing dataset are ordered as follows in "Endoscope-WL":
+- The training and testing dataset are ordered as follows in "Endoscope-WL" folder:
 ```
 |-- TrainDataset
 |   |-- CVC-ClinicDB